AMBER: An Adaptive Multimodal Mask Transformer for Beam Prediction with Missing Modalities: Robust Multimodal Beam Prediction With Missing Modalities

 \subsection{Modality-Specific Encoders}

-\textbf{Radar Encoder:} For radar data processing, we adopt the method in \cite{xu2023pidnet} to extract the range, angle and velocity information of the UE.
-Specifically, range–angle (RA) and range–velocity (RV) maps are generated using two-dimensional fast Fourier transform (2D-FFT) as follows:
+\textbf{Radar Encoder:} For radar data processing, we adopt the method in \cite{xu2023pidnet} to extract the range, angle and velocity information of the UE from the raw radar tensor ${\bf{X}}_{\text{R}}[t]\in \mathbb{R}^{M_R \times S_R \times A_R}$.
+Specifically, range–angle (RA) and range–velocity (RV) maps are generated using two-dimensional fast Fourier transform (2D-FFT).
+To ensure consistent spatial dimensions, the angle and velocity axes are zero-padded to a fixed size $N_{\text{FFT}}$ prior to performing the FFT.
+The RA and RV maps are computed as